dnesting/dnesting/resume.md

 ### [Google](https://about.google/)

-**Site Reliability Engineer** from 2007-2014 (7.5 years), on the logs infrastructure team, managing all layers of the logs infrastructure, including hardware, OS, and service.
+**Site Reliability Engineer** from 2007-2014 (7.5 years), on the logs infrastructure team, managing all layers of the logs infrastructure, including hardware, OS, and service, and supporting Google's legal and privacy teams.
 Supported data volumes of "many terabytes" and the workload of thousands of analysis users consuming "many thousands" of CPU cores.
 Projects included: